Markov Chain Order Estimation and Relative Entropy: Conclusion

-Later on these tools were adapted and improved with the used of \textit{Penalty Functions}(Tong\cite{Tong}, Katz\cite{Katz}) together with other tools created in the realm of Models Selection (Akaike\cite{Akaike}, Schwarz\cite{Schwarz}).
+Later on these procedures were adapted and improved with the used of \textit{Penalty Functions} (Tong\cite{Tong}, Katz\cite{Katz}) together with other tools created in the realm of Models Selection (Akaike\cite{Akaike}, Schwarz\cite{Schwarz}).
 Since then, there have been a considerable number of subsequent contributions on this subject, several of them consisting in the enhancement of the already existing techniques (Csiszar\cite{CsiszarShields_1}, Zhao et all\cite{Zhao}).

-In this notes we propose a new Markov chain order estimator based on a different idea which make it behave in a quite different form.
-This estimator is strongly consistent and more efficient than AIC (inconsistent), outperforming the well established and consistent BIC, mainly on relatively small samples.
+In this notes we propose a new Markov chain order estimator based on a different idea which makes it behave in a quite different form.
+This estimator is strongly consistent and more efficient than AIC (inconsistent), outperforming the well established and consistent BIC and EDC, mainly on relatively small samples.